-Once the front has passed and the temperature has dropped, cautiously exit the vehicle.
+Try to reach the burnt area, as passing through the fire front is risky.
 COMMUNICATION WITH THE AUTHORITIES IN CASE OF FIRE

 Effective communication with state authorities in case of a forest fire is crucial for timely response and management of the situation.
 Here's a guide on how to communicate effectively: